FailAcademy/learning/adp-pt-vancouver/_slides/month-09/03-realm-I.md

 1. Whats and whys of embedded databases
 2. Adding Realm to a React Native project and defining schema
 3. Saving and retrieving Realm data in an app
-4. Use React's context API to manage faves state in our app

 ---